 Running for Dad - Orange Mud, LLC

 With Father’s Day just around the corner (June 21), it’s time to consider how you might celebrate with your dad or what you might gift him.
 If your dad is already a runner, we recommend signing up for a Father’s Day race together.
-If not, why not encourage him to give it a try?
+If not, why not encourage your dad running journey and give it a try?
 Here are the reasons to start running (at any age) and how to begin.

 Why run?
 (Source: www.runnersworld.com)